 Modeling of food properties .
 Momentum, heat and mass transfer applied to the control of moisture, microbial population, and nutritive/organoleptic properties of foods during processing operations.
 Optimization and scale up design.
 Quality systems design.
 1 Credit an advisor most familiar with the specific area of interest.
-Students would be required to present the work of one term (not less tha 90 hours in the form of directed research, tutorials and individual study), in an organized publication format.
-1 Credit n
+Students would be required to present the w 90 hours in the form of directed research, tutorials and individual study), in an organized publication fo vork of one term (not less than rmat.
+1 Credit and the Color day On the Color